-The good news is, no matter the cause of your pelvic floor relaxation, there are ways to fight it.
-And we would like to share those ways with you!
+The good news is, no matter the cause of your pelvic floor relaxation, there are ways to fight it!

 Pelvic Floor Strengthening

 Whether or not you’re currently experiencing pelvic floor relaxation, these simple exercises are good for you!
-It’s always a wise idea to build up your muscles for the sake of health, and the pelvic floor is no different.
+It’s always a wise idea to build up your muscles for the sake of health, and the pelvic muscles are no different.
 The following exercises are not only simple, but they can be done in the comfort of your own home.

 These well-known exercises are incredibly easy to implement as they can be done basically anywhere.
 To practice Kegels, locate your pelvic floor muscles, squeeze them for five seconds, then relax for five seconds.
 This completes one repetition.
 Work toward doing 30 repetitions a day, twice a day.
 For best results, do ten reps while sitting, ten while lying down, and ten while standing.
 But 30 reps while you’re sitting at your desk everyday works just fine!